bibbox/app-nocodb/INSTALL-APP.md

 ## nocoDB Installation Instructions

-### Start nocoDB
+### First start

-In the first time login you can generate the super admin.
+The GUI of nocoDB can be accesed at http://nocodbappname.your.bibbox.domain/dashboard/ either in the setup or signin mode.
+The first user how setups an account is the superadmin.
+Signup can be later on restricted ny the super admin to only invite URLs.

-### Test the e-mail configuration
+### e-mail configuration

 configuration of the email parameters can be tricky. if you need to test several configuration you can just edit the docker-compose.yml file, and restart the App.
 Finnaly this worked with mailjet.